Thurdi/POSH-DesktopInfo/README.md

 # POSH-DesktopInfo
-A Desktop Info Powershell Script
+A Powershell script that displays information about the computer in the top right corner of the desktop on the primary monitor.